sami-badawi/shapelogic-rust/README.md

 * SDL2 game engine bindings
 * Compile to WebAssembly and run in browser when compiler matures

-These are a little more involved.
+These ideas are a little more involved.